 In the wild, big cats get all the nutrition they need from their prey.
-While your feline friend shares her cousins' natural instinct to eat whatever she catches, she relies on you to feed her a healthy, balanced diet.
-So it’s a good idea to familiarise yourself with what she needs.
+While your feline friend shares their cousins' natural instinct to eat whatever they catch, they rely on you to feed them a healthy, balanced diet.
+So it’s a good idea to familiarise yourself with what they need.

 Vitamins for growth

 Your cat needs vitamins for all sorts of important bodily functions.
 They help their vision, bone growth and metabolism – in fact, almost every part of your cat’s body needs vitamins for one reason or another.
 And each vitamin has its own role to play.
 For example, if your cat cuts their paw, one vitamin will help stop the bleeding, while another will help repair the skin.

 Cat foods containing liver, kidneys, yeast and grains are all good sources of vitamins.
 All the vitamins your cat needs, in exactly the right amounts, can be found in Whiskas® Adult food.